Skip to main content

 Procedural adjournment

-The court has a general power to adjourn the claim at any point before it is satisfied the landlord is entitled to possession.[21]
-It can exercise this power if necessary to manage the case, either before the day of the hearing or on the day before the case is decided.
+The court has a general power to adjourn the claim at any point before it is satisfied the landlord is entitled to possession.[23]
+It can exercise this power if necessary to manage the case, either before the day of the hearing or on the day of the hearing before the case is decided.

 For example, the court could adjourn on the day of the hearing because: